si/mlw/src/views/index.md

 I am Si Jobling – [@Si on Twitter](https://twitter.com/Si) – and, on this podcast, I talk to a selection of good friends from around the tech community about how they balance work, life, health and side projects.

 ## 🗓️ Schedule

-Season 1, 2 & 3 have now concluded.
+Seasons 1-9 have now concluded.

-**Season 4 will return September 2020**
+**We are currently taking a break to focus on another podcast project - watch this space for more**

 ## ✉️ Keep Updated